 The university adopted a new Collective Impact Strategic Plan that is tied to a set of Performance Indicators established by the Board of Governors.
-The College of Health and Public Affairs has been assigned a set of individual performance indictor targets to be achieved by 2020 – the academic year that the Department of Legal Studies will move to its new downtown campus location.
+The College of Community Innovation and Education has been assigned a set of individual performance indicator targets to be achieved by 2020 – the academic year that the Department of Legal Studies will move to its new downtown campus location.

 The Dean requested that each academic and administrative unit, within the college, align its strategic plan with the new Collective Impact Strategic Plan and performance indicators by the start of the Fall 2017 semester.
 Before the call for an updated strategic plan, the Department of Legal Studies held a retreat in early Fall 2016 and created several subcommittees to consider advances that would enhance the program and fulfill the vision of President Hitt for the downtown campus.
 In Spring, the department joined UCF Online, adopted a new mission and proposed to modify its curriculum.
 These changes built upon the previous, 2013 strategic plan and the 2012-2013 program review recommendations, and advanced the university’s Collective Impact Strategic Plan and performance metrics, particularly the goals of Deploying Our Distinctive Assets to solve society’s greatest challenges and increasing undergraduate research (2016) and its vision for a 21st Century downtown campus with bold thinking to transform the way students learn and engage.